Singularities of secant varieties from a Hodge theoretic perspective: Introduction

-We now introduce an useful invariant where we set the convention $\nu(X)=0$ if the set above is empty.
-The importance of this invariant was observed in \cite{CS18}; it follows from {\it loc. cit.} that if $n\geq 2$ and $(l,d)$ satisfies \eqref{co3} for some $s\geq 0$, or if $X$ is a curve embedded by $|L|$ with $\textrm{deg}(L)\geq 2g+3$, then $\Sigma$ is Cohen-Macaulay if and only if $\nu(X)=n-1$ (notice that this always holds when $n=1$), and it has rational singularities if and only if $\nu(X)=n-1$ and $H^n(\mathcal{O}_X)=0$.
+We now introduce a useful invariant where we set the convention $\nu(X)=0$ if the set above is empty.
+The importance of this invariant was observed in \cite{CS18}; it follows from {\it loc. cit.} that if $L$ satisfies $(Q_0)$-property, then $\Sigma$ is Cohen-Macaulay if and only if $\nu(X)=n-1$ (notice that this always holds when $n=1$), and it has rational singularities if and only if $\nu(X)=n-1$ and $H^n(\mathcal{O}_X)=0$.
 The following is an immediate consequence of \theoremref{thm1} and \theoremref{thm2.3}.